buildingSMART/bSDD/Model/Import Model/bSDD JSON import model.md

 # buildingSMART Data Dictionary model

+**2022-08 - Important notification:**

+The bSDD is in the process of moving from identifiers (aka "namespace URI") starting with "http://identifier.buildingsmart.org" to "https://identifier.buildingsmart.org" ("http" to "https").
+This is to ease the use of these identifiers as hyperlinks as well.

+We will support supplying and retrieving data using the "http" identifiers for (at least) 6 months.
+But please do note that only "https" identifiers are returned by the bSDD API's.

+Current status: available in test environment.

+**End of notification**

 The main concept of bSDD consists of a Domain having one or more Classifications and zero or more Properties.
 If we use IFC as an example, IFC is the Domain, "IfcWall" is a classification and "AcousticRating" is a Property.
 A Classification can have zero or more Properties.
 In the below scheme this is depicted as a database model.

 <img src="https://github.com/buildingSMART/bSDD/blob/master/Model/Import%20Model/bSDD%20database%20diagram.png" alt="bSDD entity diagram"/>